 It’s incredibly difficult to step back and be honest with ourselves about this.
 Now imagine how much harder it is for ‘professionals’, who have shaped their entire identity and livelihoods around the ability to make accurate predictions.

-Kahneman refers to the work of Philip Tetlock, who gathered 80,000 predictions from people who made their living as political and economic commentators and advisors and asked them to rate the probability of certain events occurring.
+Kahneman references the work of Philip Tetlock, who gathered 80,000 predictions from people who made their living as political and economic commentators and advisors and asked them to rate the probability of certain events occurring.

 The results were devastating.
 The experts did worse than if they’d assigned equal odds to every event.
 Those who knew more in their specific area did slightly better than those who knew less.
 However, the most knowledgable people were often the most unreliable, because they had an inflated opinion of their own skill.